Brand Name: Amaryl

-- Initial: 1-2 mg orally each morning after breakfast or with first meal; may increase dose by 1-2 mg every 1-2 weeks; not to exceed 8 mg/day
+- Initial: 1-2 mg orally each morning after breakfast or with a first meal; may increase the dose by 1-2 mg every 1-2 weeks; not to exceed 8 mg/day

 - Conversion from other oral hypoglycemic agents:

-- Use in monotherapy or, if glycemic response to glimepiride is inadequate at maximum dose, with insulin or metformin
+- Use in monotherapy or, if the glycemic response to glimepiride is inadequate at the maximum dose, with insulin or metformin

 - Prolonged hypoglycemia reported with use; titrate dose conservatively; monitor for hypoglycemic or hyperglycemic symptoms